Second Order Cumulants: second order even elements and R-diagonal elements: Examples and applications

+In \cite{dp}, G.~Dubach and Y.~Peled computed the fluctuation moments of some words in second order $*$-free second order circular operators.
+More precisely, let $c_1, \dots, c_s$ be second order circular operators and second order $*$-free.
+Dubach and Peled computed the fluctuation moments of the form $\phi_2(w^k, (w^*)^l)$, where $w = c_{i_1} \cdots c_{i_k}$ is a word in $c_1, \dots, c_s$.
+In the next few examples, we will present the second order free $*$-cumulants of $w$ and the second order free cumulants of $w^*w$, when $i_1, \dots, i_k$ are distinct.
+See Example \ref{exa:uau2}, for a short discussion of why our method doesn't work more generally.

-\begin{example}[Square of circular operator] This is a continuation of Examples \ref{semicircle} and \ref{circle}.
+\begin{example}[$cc^*$ for a circular operator $c$] This is a continuation of Examples \ref{semicircle} and \ref{circle}.
 Let ${c}$ be a circular element and $s$ a semicircular operator as in Examples \ref{semicircle} and \ref{circle}.
-Now recall that $cc^*$ and $s^2$ both have a Poisson distribution with respect to $\phi$ (i.e. $\phi((cc^*)^n)=\phi((s^2)^n)=\frac{1}{n+1}\binom{2n}{n}$).
+Now recall that $cc^*$ and $s^2$ both have a Poisson distribution with respect to $\phi$, i.e. $\phi((cc^*)^n)=\phi((s^2)^n)=\frac{1}{n+1}\binom{2n}{n}$.
 So one might expect that $cc^*$ and $s^2$ have the same distribution in the second order level.
 We see that this is not the case.

 Indeed, the determining sequences of $c$ are given by $\beta_{1}=1$ and $\beta_{n}=0$ for $n>0$ and $\beta_{p,q}=0$, for all $p$ and $q$.
 This already shows our claim, since $\beta_{n,n}=n$ in the case for semicircle of Example \ref{semicircle}.
 Moreover, from formula (\ref{formula:main1}) it is readily seen that the second order cumulants of $cc^*$ are all zero. i.e. $\kappa_{p,q}(cc^*,cc^*,...,cc^*)=0$.